HANDLING OF CLIENTS’ COMPLAINTS POLICY

 The unique reference number is communicated to the complainant.

 - The CIF informs the complainant that he should use the said reference number for future communication with the CIF, the Financial Ombudsman and/or the CySEC regarding the specific complaint

-- A complaint or grievance is initially handled by a member of the Back Office/Account Opening Department.
+- A complaint or grievance is initially handled by a member of the Compliance Department.
 The employee receiving the complaint or grievance shall take the necessary actions so that the complaint or grievance is properly addressed.

 - The complaint or grievance in the form that has been received immediately (within three working days), should be forwarded to the head of the department where the complaint is addressed.